 Health Equity Projects

 Health equity zones are community-based infrastructure designed for public health investments in neighborhoods without local health departments.
 With this intention, our HEZ has supported over a wide variety of health equity initiatives since our inception in 2015.
 While we have narrowed our focus to address economic opportunity, we continue to act as a resource and convener for a wide variety of public health projects.
+Click here to watch a video on what a day in the life of a CP-HEZ community health worker is like!

 Several of our most recent initiatives are: